Dorakhris/Dorakhris/README.md

 # Dorathy Christopher | Cybersecurity Professional
-DFIR • Offensive Security • Cloud Security • Tool Development
+DFIR • GRC  • Tool Development

 Hello, I’m Dorathy.
 I am a detail-oriented Cybersecurity professional focused on protecting digital infrastructures.
-My passion is in the full spectrum of security, from hands-on penetration testing and digital forensics to building tools and securing modern cloud environments.
+My passion is in the full spectrum of security, from hands-on digital forensics and GRC expertise to building tools and securing modern cloud environments.

 I enjoy turning complex technical findings into clear case studies that show not just the process, but the results.
 This GitHub is a portfolio of my hands-on security projects, each one designed to reflect real-world challenges and how I approach solving them.

 ## Tools and Techniques I Use

-**Offensive Security:** Burp Suite, Nmap, Metasploit, Kali Linux
+**Offensive Security:** Burp Suite, Nmap, Metasploit

 **Forensics:** Autopsy, FTK Imager, Volatility, Velociraptor